Bri-13/heartView/README.md

 * sudo apt update
 * sudo apt install python3-pip -y
 * pip3 install flask numpy

 Finally, run the code with the command: python3 heart_server.py.

 In the second terminal, change the directory to heartView.
 Then, enter the following commands:
 * npm install
 * npm run dev

 Next, click on the website link that includes “localhost” and a port number.

-The external libraries we used are: react, flask, and numpy.
+The external libraries we used are: Flask, and NumPy.

 Click [View the text file](prompt.txt) to be taken to prompt.txt which includes the prompts we used to help us complete our project.